GM posts record earnings despite chip shortage – KION546

 By Chris Isidore, CNN Business

-General Motors reported record earnings for 2021, despite struggling with a shortage of computer chips and other parts that crimped its ability to build all the cars and trucks it wanted.
+General Motors reported record earnings for 2021, despite struggling with a shortage of computer chips and other parts that crimped its ability to build and sell all the cars and trucks it wanted.

 Quarterly earnings reached nearly $2 billion, excluding special items, topping the consensus forecast of $1.7 billion from analysts surveyed by Refinitiv.
 That allowed the company to earn $10.4 billion for the year, excluding special items, up from $7.1 billion a year earlier.